tanaka-lusengo/builders-collective-server/README.md

 A dedicated social media platform for Construction Professionals & Skilled Tradesmen and companies’ to network and secure quality jobs.

+- You can find the deployed site on: https://builders-collective.herokuapp.com/

-Builders’ Collective requires:
+To run locally, Builders’ Collective requires:
 - client (https://github.com/tanaka-lusengo/builders-collective-client) +
 - socket server (https://github.com/tanaka-lusengo/builders-collective-socket) to run.

-- You can find the deployed site on: https://builders-collective.herokuapp.com/

 ## Table of Content: